nightroman/Ldbc/README.md

 Ldbc is the PowerShell module with [LiteDB](https://www.litedb.org), a small, fast, zero configuration NoSQL embedded database.

-- Ldbc works with Windows PowerShell v3+ (.NET Framework 4.5) and PowerShell Core.
+- Ldbc works with Windows PowerShell and PowerShell Core.
-- LiteDB is included and ready to use without installing or configuring anything.
+- LiteDB is included and ready to use without installing anything.

 Some LiteDB features: